selb/YumLife/README.md

 ## Still not working?

-Open a bug report using the Issues tab above, or ping me (@selb) on the OHOL Discord.
+Open a bug report using the Issues tab above.

 # Compiling